antdke/antdke.co/content/posts/2020-12-26--TheFishStoryFromPixarSoul.md

 I’m looking so much for the home run, I’m ignoring that I’m already in the game and I have to play the whole game in order to get chance at the home run.

-Or if you’re more of a basketball person (as I am)
+Or if you’re more of a basketball person (as I am):

 <br />
 <img src="https://media.giphy.com/media/j44pKzZETTrfHH6icS/giphy.gif" alt="home run" border="0" width="500">